 The introduction is a little over-baked, but it works as a sort of amuse-bouche for Peckinpah’s exceedingly dry comic sensibility, with a documentary video-reel of Nazi imagery marinated in an overtly condescending, cheeky military march.
 Great stuff, and it reveals a truly mordant sense of humor underneath Peckinpah’s usually stone-faced cinematic exteriors.
-Peckinpah also inverts the famous opening credits for The Wild Bunch, where color soldiers unsympathetically flash into still-photo black-and-white as if to trap them in time and enervate them of life-blood.
+Peckinpah also inverts the famous opening credits of The Wild Bunch, where color soldiers unsympathetically flash into still-photo black-and-white as if to trap them in time and enervate them of life-blood.
 Here, the black and white footage flashes into static blood-red, as if the distanced and denatured imagery of the past is being provocatively reinstated as a bloody present.

 When the film begins, Peckinpah’s infamous montage is already fully-formed and flexing its muscle, but his murderous brio is complicated this time out.
 Cross of Iron is not about ceremonious onslaught but the unceremonious absurdity of governmental bureaucracy.
 It happens to be Nazi military bureaucracy, but Cross of Iron’s most devilish work is to tease out the ways that the film could largely be transplanted wholesale to any random corporation in middle-America with few alterations.